 A majority of Greater New Haven residents are white non-Hispanic (65 percent); 15 percent identify as Black or African American, 7 percent as some other race but not ethnically Hispanic, and 13 percent as Hispanic.
 New Haven is the most racially and ethnically diverse town in the region, with 68 percent of the total population, or 88,500 individuals, identifying as people of color.
-Thirty-seven percent of Inner Ring residents and 11 percent of the Outer Ring are people of color.13 the predominantly white suburbs, indicates that regional diversity is not indicative of diversity at the community-level; similar to many other U.S. metropolitan areas, neighborhoods tend to be either mostly people of color or mostly white people.
-The relatively high levels of neighborhood-level racial residential segregation are linked to high economic segregation as well (see Income Inequality section on page 15).14
+Thirty-seven percent of Inner Ring residents and 11 percent of the Outer Ring are people of color.

+The "majority minority" racial/ethnic composition of the city's population, in contrast to the predominantly white suburbs, indicates that regional diversity is not indicative of diversity at the community-level; similar to many other U.S. metropolitan areas, neighborhoods tend to be either mostly people of color or mostly white people.
+The relatively high levels of neighborhood-level racial residential segregation are linked to high economic segregation as well (see Income Inequality section on page 15).